TyLeRRR/find-wally/README.md

 - `num_examples` - evaluation dataset size.
 - `max_evals` - number of iterations for each evaluation.

-The last but not least we have to configure `labels.txt` map.
+Last but not least, we have to configure the `labels.txt` map.
 It contains the list of labels for our objects.
 Since we are only looking for one object type, this file consists of only one Wally object.

 #### Training
 For the training, we used Google Cloud.
 The `.tfrecord` files and other configs were uploaded into the bucket so that the training job can use them for training.
 The general rule was to end the training when the loss on our evaluation set is no longer decreasing or is generally very small (in our case below 0.01).